josefbecker/myPhytonWebserver/README.md

 # myPhytonWebserver
-# caution: the servers use different ip adresses; Dockerfile and commands has to be adjusted
+# Caution: the servers use different ports; Dockerfile and commands has to be adjusted
 After cloning this project run

 # 1. Run docker build